The Vogues: Career

 In 1971, the Vogues signed a recording contract with Bell Records and recorded three singles ("Love Song", "Take Time to Tell Her", and "American Family").
 In 1972, the group released one single on Mainstream Records ("Need You" b/w "Greatest Show on Earth").
 By 1973, Geyer had left the group.
 Now recording for 20th Century Records, the group released three singles ("My Prayer", "Wonderful Summer", and "Prisoner of Love"), which were commercially unsuccessful and represented the last singles released by The Vogues.

 Miller left the group in 1974 and was replaced by a succession of other vocalists.
 By the 1980s, the group had stopped touring and were concentrating on Western Pennsylvania venues.
 Burkette left the group in 1983, leaving Chuck Blasko as the only original member of The Vogues.
 Vocalist Gary Racan joined Chuck Blasko & The Vogues and performed with them for 16 years, departing to start his own band.
+In 2022 Racan filled in several shows with the Troy Elich led Vogues.
+During one show Racan was reunited with Bo Wagner, his former bandmate from Chuck Blasko's Vogues.

 At some point during the late 1970s or early 1980s, the group's manager trademarked the name and assets of the Vogues.
 He later sold the trademark to Bengar Inc (Pete Garofalo), who starting booking other quartets as the Vogues.
 Pete Garofalo was a baritone who was with The Vogues from 1973 through the early 1990s.
 While owner of the trademark, he performed with them as well as having a group touring on the road.
 Pete Garofalo died in 1997, which led to the sale of the trademark.
 The trademark was sold several times, resulting in a variety of unrelated groups of singers claiming to be the Vogues.
 In 2000, the trademark was purchased by vocalist and Pittsburgh area native Stan Elich.
 During these years Blasko continued to perform as the Vogues, clashed with the "trademark" group, and eventually testified in front of Congress on the Truth in Music Act.
 A lawsuit filed by Blasko ended with the Pennsylvania court permitting Blasko's Vogues to perform in 14 Western Pennsylvania counties and the "trademark" group to perform everywhere else in the world as The Vogues.